Corrine, Corrina: Folk music revival recordings

 The Rising Sons, featuring Taj Mahal and Ry Cooder, recorded the song as "Corinna, Corinna" before breaking up in 1966.
 Taj Mahal then recorded another version in 1968 titled "Corinna".
 Michael Cooney included it under the title "Weeping Willow (Corrina)" on his 1976 album on Front Hall Records, Singer of Old Songs.
 Joni Mitchell covered the song in 1988 on her album Chalk Mark in a Rain Storm, with the title "A Bird That Whistles (Corrina Corrina)", and adding a flight-evoking Wayne Shorter soprano sax solo.
 Other artists who have recorded the song include Eric Clapton, who sings it as "Alberta, Alberta", Willie Nelson, Steve Gillette, Leo Kottke, and Conor Oberst.
 The English roots band Show of Hands also performed the song on their live album As You Were, released in 2005 under the duo's own label Hands on Music.
 The Band (featuring Miranda Sykes as a special guest for this part of the album) used the Dylan/Johnson version of the song.
+Dylan's recording was covered by Pete Townshend on the Dylan tribute album Chimes of Freedom: The Songs of Bob Dylan Honoring 50 Years of Amnesty International.

 Rock recordings

 Big Joe Turner recorded a rendition of the song for Atlantic Records in 1956.
-Ray Peterson's 1960 version, produced by Phil Spector, reached number nine on the Billboard chart.
+Ray Peterson's 1960 version, produced by Phil Spector, reached number nine on the Billboard chart and number three in Canada.
 Jerry Lee Lewis included a version on his 1965 album, The Return of Rock.
 Bill Haley & His Comets released a rock n' roll version on Decca Records on their album Bill Haley's Chicks in 1959.
+Taj Mahal and Jesse Ed Davis performed a live version on The Rolling Stones Rock and Roll Circus which became available upon release in 1996.
 Steppenwolf recorded it as "Corina, Corina" for Steppenwolf Live, released in April 1970.
+A version by King Biscuit Boy with Crowbar was number 29 on the Canadian charts in October 1970.
 Rod Stewart recorded a rendition between 2011 and 2013, and it is featured as a bonus track on his Time album.
 Boz Scaggs included it on his 2013 album Memphis.
-The rock band, Phish, has covered a version of the song in live concerts throughout their career (played first in February 1987).
+The rock band Phish has covered a version of the song in live concerts throughout their career (played first in February 1987).